Erika Szűcs

-Erika Mária Szűcs (born April 2, 1951) is a Hungarian politician and economist, who served as Minister of Social Affairs and Labour from May 5, 2008 to April 14, 2009 in the second cabinet of Prime Minister Ferenc Gyurcsány.
+Erika Mária Szűcs (born April 2, 1951) is a Hungarian politician and economist, who served as Minister of Social Affairs and Labour from 5 May 2008 to 14 April 2009 in the second cabinet of Prime Minister Ferenc Gyurcsány.
 She was a member of the National Assembly of Hungary from August 27, 2004 to May 5, 2014.

 At the end of 2010 she joined Democratic Coalition Platform founded by Gyurcsány and became a member of its leadership.
-When the platform split from the Hungarian Socialist Party (MSZP) on October 22, 2011 she joined to newly formed party and left the MSZP and its parliamentary group.
+When the platform split from the Hungarian Socialist Party (MSZP) on October 22, 2011 she joined the newly formed party and left the MSZP and its parliamentary group.